-Display the 'Manage Project Options' dialog, then show the 'Language Specifications' page for your chosen language, using one of the methods outlined in the table below.
-If necessary, expand the 'Statemachine Engineering (for current model)' grouping and set the 'Use the new Statemachine Template' option to True (to use the later templates) or False (to use the Legacy templates).
+Display the 'Manage Project Options' dialog, then show the 'Language Specifications' page for your chosen language, using one of the methods outlined in this table.
+If necessary, expand the 'StateMachine Engineering (for current model)' grouping and set the 'Use the new StateMachine Template' option to True (to use the later templates) or False (to use the Legacy templates).

-Ribbon Configure > Reference Data > Settings > Project Options > Source Code Engineering > [language name] Menu Project Settings Project Options Source Code Engineering <language name=""></language>
+Ribbon Configure > Reference Data > Settings > Project Options > Source Code Engineering > [language name] -------- --